 The Risks of Ignoring a Bruise On Shin Not Going Away

-Ignoring prolonged bruising can lead to complications including:
+Ignoring prolonged bruising can occasionally lead to missed complications including:

 The Difference Between Normal Healing Bruises And Problematic Ones